anunay-bhatt/secure-serverless-reference-architecture/README.md

-# Reference Architecture for a secure Serverless Application
+# Security reference architecture for a serverless application

 [Related Medium Article - A secure reference design for a serverless application](TBD)